 #3 No more nanny, please

 More women are eschewing the traditional one month confinement period and practices, and simply using that time to rest and get acquainted with motherhood first-hand.
 As confinement nanny rates have gone up significantly in recent years, coupled with horror stories of many new mums who have argued and shed tears over conflict with the nanny, more young parents are willing to “slog it out” together, instead of hiring external help.
-Which also means they’ll probably not be following a whole lot of the traditional confinement practices too, like drinking red date tea or bathing with herbal water, which take up too much time and effort.
+Which also means they’ll probably not be following a whole lot of the traditional confinement practices too, like drinking red date tea or bathing with herbal water, which takes up too much time and effort.

 #4 Monthly celebrations